 There is very little change here this year.
 The distribution of awards per board seem to be fairly static and this reflects the fact that awards are still tied to pupil prior attainment.
 From this we can therefore infer that centres doing OCR A tend to have cohorts with higher prior attainment and that therefore a greater proportion of higher grades can be awarded.

 Discounting the statement at the end of the last point: because the boards all had to adhere to this basic rule when awarding grades, the differences between boards are also non-existent.
 If you look at the detail you will see that some boards did deviate from the 2017 figures, however this is because they have to take prior attainment into account.
 So, the reason that OCR A seem to have awarded more 4+ and 7+ grades would suggest that more high attaining pupils took these exams.
 By contrast OCR B probably awarded slightly fewer 4+ and 7+ grades due to a weaker cohort.
 This might imply that OCR centres chose their specification based on the ability range of their pupils (though this is pure speculation).
 AQA and Edexcel pretty much fit the Ofqual model, suggesting they had a broadly representative sample of pupils.

-Next, we have a look at the grade boundaries across all the boards.
 Given that the proportion of students getting grade 1+, 4+ and 7+ were fixed, the moving grade boundaries tell us a little about how difficult/accessible the papers were:

 - If the grade boundaries go up it suggests pupils found the paper easier

 - If they go down, it suggests the pupils found the paper harder